DebugSteven/ghc-compiler-errors/PITCHME.md

 here.
 You may notice that we have a typo between the 2.

-Correction: Most people didn't notice there was a typo & squinted at the screen.
-I'm going to the change the typo to be ruleBraker instead or something where you can see the spacing isn't right.
-I think lowercase & uppercase typos are more common, but misspelling is easier for the audience to see.

 +++

 #### If you have a type signature,